WebDev9000/WebDev9000-Nodes/README.md

 Created to fix an issue loading LoRA with braces in their names via [ComfyUI Prompt Control](https://github.com/asagi4/comfyui-prompt-control).<br />
 Without disabling dynamic prompts, braces in the filename are otherwise incompatible even when escaped.

+Suggested to use with my [Extra Network Browser](https://github.com/WebDev9000/extra-network-browser/)

 ## SettingsSwitch

 A node I made to switch between two sets of settings I use often in a high-res pass.